Istanbul Food Guide

 Bread roll fish sandwich filled with fish, lettuce, onion wrapped in paper on wooden table

 Sweet memories are made of these humble sandwiches.
-Located right in the center of the touristic attractions on the European side, these sandwiches consist of a hint of raw onion, green herbs, and grilled fish.
-Even those who hate seafood will be craving the taste, the sights, and the experience of fish by the sea.
+Sold right in the center of the touristic attractions on the European side, a balık ekmek consists of grilled fish, a hint of raw onion, and green herbs in a bread roll.
+Even people who claim to hate seafood end up craving the taste, the sights, and the experience of eating fish by the sea.

 2. Çiğ köfte - all around Istanbul (Bulgur meatballs)